cloudflare/cloudflare-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 10XXX errors.md

 ## Error 10028: The add list items operation contains duplicate items

-This error occurs when there are duplicate list items in a single operation to add items to a List (either an IP List or a Bulk Redirect List).
+This error occurs when there are duplicate list items in a single operation to add items to a List (either an IP list or a Bulk Redirect List).

 This error can happen when you:

--   Add a repeated IP address to an IP List
+-   Add a repeated IP address to an IP list
 -   Add a repeated source URL to a Bulk Redirect List

 ### **Resolution**